Sign any document online now.

 The ESIGN Act ensures that electronic contracts and signatures hold up in court, thereby empowering a transition to paperless transactions.
 Most importantly, it necessitates consumer consent before the use of electronic records, providing them with a clear option to use paper copies instead.

 The ESIGN Act also imposes the need for electronic records to remain accessible and reproducible for subsequent reference.
 An electronically signed document maintains the same legal consequence, enabling it to serve as evidence in court proceedings.
-It’s noteworthy that while the ESIGN Act federalizes the legality of the electronic signature, businesses must comply with the state Uniform Electronic Transactions Act (UETA), which governs the use of electronic signatures at a state level.
+It’s noteworthy that while the ESIGN Act federalizes the legality of electronic signatures, businesses must comply with the state Uniform Electronic Transactions Act (UETA), which governs the use of electronic signatures at a state level.

 Other Legal Considerations in Using Electronic Signatures